Audible Royalty Calculator

 The exclusive vs non-exclusive decision is the single biggest driver of your Audible royalty structure.
 Exclusive gives you the higher 40% headline rate on Audible, Amazon, and iTunes.

-Non-exclusive drops the ACX rate to 25% but opens the door to Findaway Voices, Chirp, Kobo, Google Play, and direct-to-listener sales — and most of these platforms pay cleaner percentages of retail without Audible's Allocation Factor reduction.
+Non-exclusive drops the ACX rate to 25% but opens the door to Findaway Voices, Chirp, Kobo, Google Play, and direct-to-listener sales.
+Most of these platforms pay cleaner percentages of retail without Audible's Allocation Factor reduction.
 That means the naive 25-vs-40 break-even ratio overstates how much outside volume you need to beat exclusive; in practice a modest share of non-ACX sales can tip the scales.

-For first-time authors without an existing non-Audible audience, exclusive is still the simpler starting point — and on DIY or Pay-for-Production deals you can convert to non-exclusive after 90 days on sale, so you're not locked in for the full 7-year Initial Term.
+For first-time authors without an existing non-Audible audience, exclusive is still the simpler starting point.
+On DIY or Pay-for-Production deals you can convert to non-exclusive after 90 days on sale, so you're not locked in for the full 7-year Initial Term.
 Royalty Share titles are the exception: they can't be converted to non-exclusive at all; you can only terminate the agreement after 90 days with producer consent.

 Under ACX's Royalty Share program, the narrator who produces your audiobook receives 50% of all royalties for as long as the title is active under the ACX agreement.
 Royalty Share requires exclusive distribution and per ACX's Book Posting Agreement cannot be converted to non-exclusive.
 You can request to terminate the agreement after 90 days on sale, but your producer/narrator must consent to the termination.

-In November 2024, Audible began rolling out a new royalty model that moves authors from Net-Sales-Receipts-based earnings to consumption-based earnings.
-Instead of 40%/25% applied to a retail-anchored receipt figure (reduced by the Allocation Factor on member credit sales), authors now earn 50%/30% of "Member Value" — the listener's subscription fee plus extra credits used, allocated across the audiobooks they listened to that month.
+Audible began rolling out a new consumption-based royalty model in late 2024 and it became the default for ACX authors on May 26, 2026.
+Instead of 40%/25% applied to a retail-anchored Net Sales Receipts figure (reduced by the Allocation Factor on member credit sales), authors now earn 50%/30% of "Member Value", the listener's subscription fee plus any extra credits used, allocated across the audiobooks they listened to that month.

 How Often Audible Pays Authors